School band in formation wearing red shirts and black shorts

 Highlighting the history of the South Park-East Raleigh neighborhood

-The proposed South Park Heritage Walk is an approximately two-mile-long cultural trail that will tell the story of an important historically Black neighborhood.
+The proposed South Park Heritage Trail is an approximately two-mile-long cultural trail that will tell the story of an important historically Black neighborhood.
 Located in the South Park Cultural District, the trail will enhance the neighborhood to promote the history and stories important to its community.
 It will also increase awareness of the area’s rich history and its importance to downtown Raleigh’s evolution.

 What is the importance of the South Park neighborhood?